TalhoukLab/nanostringr/vignettes/my-vignette.md

-The nanostringr R package is a companion R package to the manuscript:
+The `nanostringr` R package is a companion R package to the manuscript:

 A. Talhouk, R. McKenzie, S. Ramus, S. Leung, F. Chan, S. Kommoss, D.
 Huntsman, C. Steidl, D. Scott, M. Anglesio.
 (2016).
-Single-patient molecular testing with NanoString nCounter Data using a reference-based strategy for batch effect correction. \[Journal Name here\].
+Single-patient molecular testing with NanoString nCounter Data using a reference-based strategy for batch effect correction. *PLos ONE*.

 This vignette provides a guide to reproduce the analyses in the paper and document the use of some of the functions.

-The data
+The Data
 ========

-Included in this package are several datasets that are described in detail in the manuscript and that are annotated in expQC, the annotation dataframe for all of the experiments, run in different CodeSets,
+Included in this package are several datasets that are described in detail in the manuscript and that are annotated in expQC, the annotation data frame for all of the experiments, run in different CodeSets,
 including:

--   Hodgkin Lymphoma Clinical Samples (HL) TOTAL 74 samples
+-   **Hodgkin Lymphoma Clinical Samples (HL)** TOTAL 74 samples
     -   HL1 n=32 Unique Samples
     -   HL2 n=32 Replicates of HL1 samples
     -   HL3 n=10 Replicates (subset of HL1 samples)
--   Ovarian Cancer Clinical Samples (OC) TOTAL 258 samples
+-   **Ovarian Cancer Clinical Samples (OC)** TOTAL 258 samples
     -   OC1 n=129 Unique
     -   OC2 n=129 Replicates of OC1 samples
--   Ovarian Cancer Cell Lines (OVCL) TOTAL 26
+-   **Ovarian Cancer Cell Lines (OVCL)** TOTAL 26
     -   OC1 n=13 Unique
     -   OC2 n=13 Replicates of OC1 samples
--   DNA Oligonucleotides for the HL CodeSet (HLO) TOTAL 68 HLO pool run at different concentrations
+-   **DNA Oligonucleotides for the HL CodeSet (HLO)** TOTAL 68 HLO pool run at different concentrations
     -   HL1 n=36
     -   HL2 n=30
     -   HL3 n=2
--   DNA Oligonucleotides for the OC CodeSet (OVO) TOTAL 135 OVO pool run at different concentrations
+-   **DNA Oligonucleotides for the OC CodeSet (OVO)** TOTAL 135 OVO pool run at different concentrations
     -   OC1 n=47
     -   OC2 n=88

-The functions
+The Functions
 =============

 NanoStringQC